-Today is a lazy Monday, and I’m alone at home.
-What I want is a simple lunch, and what is better than making a Thai omelet?
+Today is a quiet, lazy Monday, and I’m alone at home.
+When that familiar hunger strikes, I just want something quick, comforting, and packed with flavor.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

-You need a few techniques to get it done correctly, although it only needs two ingredients.
+You need a few techniques to get this right, even though it only uses two main ingredients.

-And, of course, you can add ingredients that you like to the egg mixture to switch it up to something more than just a plain omelet.
-Please refer to the following section for my suggestions.
+Of course, you can also add other ingredients to the egg mixture to turn it into something more than just a plain omelet, and I have some suggestions in the next section.

 Here are the steps to prepare the omelet, Khai Jiao.